seaflow-uw/seaflow-website/content/authors/baker/_index.md

 ---
 # Display name
-name: Chris Berthiaume
+name: Baker van Buren

 # Username (this should match the folder name)
 authors:
-- chris
+- baker

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Software Developer
+role: Undergraduate student

 # Organizations/Affiliations
 organizations: